Vicnature/alx-system_engineering-devops/README.md

 #!/bin/bash
-This is a shell repo/n
+This is a shell repo